 Wikisource and Project Gutenberg

-On these two sites, you'll find thousands of free books and texts to consult!
-With a wide range of themes, there's something for everyone.
+On these two websites, you can find thousands of free books and texts to browse!
+The wide variety of topics means that there is something for everyone.

 Wikisource Gutenberg

-And if you haven't found the book you're looking for, we'll give you the link to this online book reservoir!
+And if you still can't find the book you're looking for with all these links, here's a link to this online book repository!